Life is what we make of it. My aim is to make mine fantastic.

 I publish original content here about 3-4 times per week.
 Sometimes I publish links or collections of links to interesting articles.
 If there’s a lull in my posts, that means I’m either busy with projects or I’m traveling.

 My interests are varied, and my writing reflects that.
-I like photography, filmmaking, exercise, old movies, old cartoons, old and new music, new information, new computers and new technology, especially new DSLR cameras.
+I like photography, filmmaking, exercise, old movies, old cars, old architecture, old cartoons, old and new music, new information, new computers and new technology, especially new cameras.

-Here’s a list of the main topics of my articles:
+Here’s a list of the main topics on this site:

-- Filmmaking: I direct and produce my wife’s two current web shows, Ligia’s Kitchen and Quilling: the Art of Paper Filigree, and I created my own show, called Romania Through Their Eyes, which I also direct and produce.
+- Filmmaking: I film and edit my wife’s two current web shows, Ligia’s Kitchen and De Vorba cu Ligia, and my own show called Romania Through Their Eyes.
+I also have a web series called The Elegant Gentleman.

 - Photography: I post my own photography, gathered from my numerous outings and trips.
-All of the photographs that I post here or on my portfolio site are available for license or for sale as prints if they are marked with my name.
 I also do reviews of cameras and lenses or write about advances in the field.

-- Travel: I visit all sorts of interesting places, and when I do, I take photos, and post them alongside my reflections, here on my blog.
+- Travel: I visit all sorts of interesting places, and when I do, I take photos and post them alongside my reflections.

-- Products: New and innovative products get me really excited.
-I love good design, and I admire products where design, function, durability and reliability are tightly integrated.
+- Products: New and innovative products are wonderful.
+I love good design and I admire products where design, function, durability and reliability are tightly integrated.
 I review cameras, computers and other technology-related products on my site.

 - Books: I do book reviews from time to time.

-- News and discoveries: I love to find out what’s new in the world, and to share that information right here on my blog.
+- News and discoveries: I love to find out what’s new in the world.

 - Ideas: I post my own ideas here, because I want to do what I can to contribute to our overall well-being.